Identifying and Exploiting Structure in Robot Co-Design: Analyzing Co-Design Landscapes

 \subsection{Sampling Gradients Across Regions of Co-Design Space}

-To identify patterns in how quality varies across regions of the co-design space, we sample gradients from $1000$ regions for each task.
-To maintain diversity in quality and landscape characteristics, we sample from trajectories of algorithms discussed in Sec.~\ref{sec:benchmarks}.
-We take the best co-design from an iteration as the mean, and sample gradients at $N$ points using a normal distribution.
-To ensure that the rank of the covariance matrix is not limited by the sample size, we choose $N = 100, 200, 250, 350$ for each task, ensuring more samples than the dimensionality of the co-design space.
-We characterize the structure of a region using Eq.~\ref{eq:covariance} and Eq.~\ref{eq:eigendecomp}, and compare them to identify inductive biases for co-design.
+To identify patterns across regions of the co-design space, we sample gradients from $1000$ regions for each task.
+To maintain diversity in quality and landscape characteristics, we sample from trajectories generated by Particle Filter Optimization (PFO, see Sec.~\ref{sec:benchmarks}).
+Taking the best co-design from each iteration as the mean, we sample gradients at $N$ points using a Gaussian distribution.
+We choose $N = 100, 200, 250, 350$ for each task, ensuring more samples than the co-design space dimensionality, to not limit its rank.
+We choose $\sigma=0.2$ where parameter values lie in $[-1, 1]$.
+We then characterize the structure of each region using Eq.~\ref{eq:eigendecomp}.